 Like most comfort food recipes, there are variations of koofteh depending on what part of Iran you come from and family traditions.
 Koofteh Tabrizi is a variation of the Persian meatball recipe from the city of Tabriz, which is located in the northwestern part of Iran.

-The filling of the meatball can vary, as I mentioned above, to include other dried fruits like apricots, prunes sour cherries, as well as nuts and caramelized onions.
+The filling of the meatball can vary, to include other dried fruits like apricots, prunes, sour cherries, as well as nuts and caramelized onions.
 Some even put a hard boiled egg inside!
 The soup broth itself can also include simmered potatoes and carrots, making it an even hardier dish.

 Many of us either dunk our bread into the tomato broth or tear it up into small pieces and put them into the soup to soak up all that deliciousness.
 Oh yum!

-You can freeze any leftovers in an airtight container and refrigerator for up to 4 days.
-Koofteh can also be frozen.
-Transfer cooled food into a freezer safe container and freeze for up to 3 months.
-You can reheat frozen koofteh in a pot over low heat until warm, or thaw overnight and reheat in a microwave.
+TO FREEZE: You can also freeze leftovers.
+Transfer to a resealable bag or freezer safe container and freeze for up to 4 months. ou can reheat frozen koofteh in a pot over low heat until warm, or thaw overnight and reheat in a microwave.

 Koofteh is a Persian meatball serve with a tomato based broth.
 We like to serve our koofteh with fresh herbs, radishes and lavaash or pita bread.
 Little bite sized pieces of the koofteh are placed inside the flatbread and filled with more herbs and radish slices.
 You can also serve your Persian meatballs with yogurt, masto khiar (yogurt with cucumbers) and/or torshi, Persian pickled vegetables.